 National Science Foundation (NSF) Noyce Scholarship opportunity for future urban educators specializing in STEM

 Davenport University's College of Urban Education is offering a scholarship opportunity for students pursuing a degree in any science, technology, engineering or mathematics (STEM) field including biological laboratory sciences and computer sciences, and whose goals are teaching in STEM programs within urban school districts.
-This scholarship enables students to complete their junior and senior years tuition free if they commit to becoming a STEM educator.
+This scholarship enables students to complete their junior and senior years tuition-free if they commit to becoming STEM educators.
 STEM professionals that are interested in becoming teachers are also eligible for stipend support while they complete Davenport’s graduate certificate in urban education.